ONSdigital/sdc/doc/guidance/javascript-usage/when-to-use-javascript.md

 For accessibility and browser support reasons, there are far more things you can't do with Javascript:

-#### Use frontend frameworks
+#### Use frontend frameworks*

 We can't use systems like React or Angular on the front-end, as they don't render a page at all without javascript running.

-We could use these types of systems with server side rendering systems, where available, but these have some limitations, and complications, and so this should be considered when assessing possibilities.
+> \* We could use these types of systems with server side rendering systems, where available, but these have some limitations, and complications, and so this should be considered when assessing possibilities.

 #### Form validation

 It's possible to use Javascript for form validation and still remain acceptable to GDS, but only if the form validation is also done by the server, and the server presents the same error output as the Javascript would.
-At that point, although we could use Javascript for the validation, we'd be writing it twice for a small gain, so this is _usually_ pointless and unneeded.
+At that point, although we could use Javascript for the validation, we could only do so if it makes an improvement on behaviour that already exists without, and as such it's not the first priority.

 Javascript cannot be used as the sole form validation, except when run on the server side.

+#### Animation

+Animation should not be done using Javascript for a number of reasons:

+- Animation is rarely justified anyway:
+  - Animating elements to move around the page ruins user experience in a lot of cases
+  - Moving elements around the screen can cause unexpected side-effects to rendering if the user behaves in unexpected ways
+- Any animation that may be justified/not intrusive can likely be achieved with CSS

+### Final notes

+A few other points should be made about the required approach to Javascript in GDS compliant systems:

+#### Turning off Javascript isn't the problem

+It's a common comment that barely anyone disables Javascript, and so using it would not be harmful.
+This misses the point that there are many reasons Javascript may not work, including:

+- Network issues
+- Slow loading times/poor connections
+- Third party failures
+- Blocking by systems outside of the control of users
+- Lack of mobile bandwidth
+- Security policy issues

+#### Progressive enhancement and graceful degradation are the key

+Pages should be made to work, by concentrating on their content in a certain order:

+1. HTML
+2. Images
+3. Styling
+4. Video and Audio
+5. Javascript

+Graceful degradation is the principle that if you use browser features that are only supported by some browsers that GDS requires support of, the outcome of a browser not supporting the feature should not:

+- Show any obviously unintended effects, e.g. broken page layouts.
+- Cease to function, nor break other scripts on the page (code must be error tolerant of the failed browser feature)
+- Fail to offer vital features